One Drink A Day Might Increase Your Risk For Breast Cancer

 What is it about alcohol that seems to spur breast cancer?

-Researcher Chin-Yo Lin from University of Houston's Center for Nuclear Receptors and Cell Signaling, told CNN that it could have a lot to do with oestrogen.
+Researcher Chin-Yo Lin from University of Houston's Center for Nuclear Receptors and Cell Signaling, told CNN that it could have a lot to do with estrogen.

-"Alcohol consumption is also associated with elevated levels of the female sex hormone oestrogen," Lin said.
-"Excessive cumulative exposure to oestrogen is a major risk factor in breast cancer.
-A number of studies have shown that alcohol can enhance the actions of oestrogen in breast cancer cells."
+"Alcohol consumption is also associated with elevated levels of the female sex hormone estrogen," Lin said.
+"Excessive cumulative exposure to estrogen is a major risk factor in breast cancer.
+A number of studies have shown that alcohol can enhance the actions of estrogen in breast cancer cells."

 Before you dump all your bubbly down the drain, Lin told CNN that "light drinking appears to protect against heart disease" and that "those beneficial effects should be weighed against the slight increase in breast cancer."